 The majority of women in agriculture have limited access to land, labor and capital due to cultural and institutional factors.
 Women's access to land is often restricted to usufruct rights (rights to enter upon and use the land) with few exceptions in some parts of the country, so that women cannot provide collateral for credit because they may not have legal ownership of tangible assets.
 Traders of agricultural produce are mostly women, yet official credit programs do not usually cover trading activities.
 Women also lack the financial capability to hire labor, utilize tractor services and purchase agricultural inputs such as fertilizer.
 Small-scale food crop farmers, especially women, are the least considered by formal financial institutions in the context of loans because of high administrative costs of large numbers of small loans to widely dispersed borrowers who lack collateral.
-Women mostly obtain capital from their savings and informal sources such as husbands, relatives, friends, money lenders, traders and the susu (saving collection) system.
+Women mostly obtain capital from their savings and informal sources such as husbands, relatives, friends, money lenders, traders and the susu (saving collection) system94.
 Women's access to new technologies and resources are also constrained due to lack of extension services and their low literacy levels.
 When mechanization is introduced in agriculture, for instance, without increasing women's access to machinery and equipment, women could lose their roles in the tasks that they used to undertake and widen the gender gap in access to and control over resources among male and female farmers.
 Consideration is needed to closely examine the impacts of an intervention.
 Some farmers utilize radio programs and mobile phones to obtain market information.
 However, taking into account the low literacy levels and prevalence of mobile phones and internet access in rural areas, the majority of farmers have not benefited from Information and Communication Technology (ICT) for their marketing activities.

 One of the measures to access loans from formal financial institutions without collateral is group credit schemes for small farmers, under which members are prepared to serve as guarantors to one another.
-Farmer-based Organizations (FBOs) are often formed to benefit from government programs such as provision of fertilizer or hybrid seeds, including credit.
+FBOs are often formed to benefit from government programs such as provision of fertilizer or hybrid seeds, including credit.
 However, male household heads are significantly more likely to belong to an FBO than female household heads, which indicates that women tend to be excluded from an opportunity to access credit.
-It is suggested that groups such as church groups, parent-teacher associations and self-help women's groups have a high proportion of female members and might be a better medium than FBOs for reaching women in rural areas.
+It is suggested that groups such as church groups, parent-teacher associations and self-help women's groups have a high proportion of female members and might be a better medium than FBOs for reaching women in rural areas95.

-If women are to increase their agricultural productivity, they need increased access to and control over
+If women are to increase their agricultural productivity, they need increased access to and control over land, financial services, labor, inputs for agricultural production (e.g. seed, tools, animals or tractors),

-&lt;sup>93 World Bank and International Food Policy Research Institute (2010), "Gender and Governance in Rural Services : Insights from India, Ghana, and Ethiopia", p.263
+93 The World Bank and International Food Policy Research Institute (2010), "Gender and Governance in Rural Services: Insights from India, Ghana, and Ethiopia", p.263

-&lt;sup>94 Susu, or daily deposit collection, is a traditional and informal financial institution in West Africa and can be traced back at least three centuries.
+Susu, or daily deposit collection, is a traditional and informal financial institution in West Africa and can be traced back at least three centuries.
 The normal arrangement for mobilizing savings deposits from clients is for the Susu collectors to collect a pre-determined installment of money on a daily or weekly basis.
 The amount paid is recorded in a notebook that is held by the collector.
-At the end of a cycle of about thirty days, an accumulated sum is paid to the client, less one day's deposit as commission to the Susu collector [UNDP (2007)] The World Park and Internetional Fand Palier Presents Institutes (2010).
-"Conden and Commence in Park land, financial services, labor, inputs for agricultural production (e.g. seed, tools, animals or tractors), appropriate technology, extension services and so on.
+At the end of a cycle of about thirty days, an accumulated sum is paid to the client, less one day's deposit as commission to the Susu collector [UNDP (2007)] The World Bank and International Food Policy Research Institute (2010), "Gender and Governance in Rural Services: Insights from India, Ghana, and Ethiopia", pp.156-8 appropriate technology, extension services and so on.